Extreme weather is battering the world. What's the cause? – DW – 05/17/2024

 But the causes of tornadoes are incredibly hard to pin down, because they are so localized.
 Climate change attribution studies work best on large-scale events over big areas, such as heat and cold extremes, and droughts.

-With the exception of tropical cyclones in the North Atlantic, climate change has not been linked with increased wind speeds, especially over land, according to Otto.
+With the exception of tropical cyclones in the North Atlantic, climate change has not been linked to increased wind speeds, especially over land, according to Otto.

 "Given that we don't see changes in other kinds of wind speeds or other kinds of storms, I wouldn't expect to see a huge change, but that might be quite different for tornadoes because they are also a different phenomenon."